aiven/devportal/docs/products/flink/concepts/flink-architecture.rst

 Aiven for Apache Flink® architecture
 ====================================

-Apache Flink is an open-source distributed stream processing framework that allows you to process data in real-time.
+Aiven for Apache Flink® is a fully managed service that leverages the power of the open-source Apache Flink framework to provide distributed, stateful stream processing capabilities, allowing users to perform real-time computation with SQL efficiently.

  At a high level, it has a runtime architecture consisting of two types of processes: a **JobManager** and one or more **TaskManager**.

 JobManager
 -----------